JagGlo/playOmics/README.md

 ### Define analysis target

-Right now the playOmics package allows only for supervised binary classification experiment.
-Therefore it is crucial to define analysis target, which will be propagated to classification algorithm.
+Right now, the playOmics package allows only for **supervised binary classification experiments**.
+It is crucial then to define the analysis target, which will be propagated to the classification algorithm.

-If the data is structured as described in the previous sections, then we most likely will have one dataset that contains phenotype data e.g. whether patient survived or died.
-With **define_target()** function we are obligated to pass a name of this dataframe (e.g. “clinical data”), a name of a column which contains desired status and an indication of “positive” class (the one we want to predict with our analysis).
-Another argument, `id_variable` indicates name of column containing samples identifiers.
-As discussed previously, it should be common for all of the datasets to allow data merging.
+If the data is structured as described in the previous sections, you will most likely have one dataset containing phenotype data, e.g., whether the patient survived or died.
+With **define_target()** function, you are obligated to pass the name of this dataframe (e.g. “clinical data”), the name of a column that contains the desired status, and an indication of “positive” class (the one you want to predict with our analysis).
+Another argument, `id_variable`, indicates the column’s name containing sample identifiers.
+As discussed previously, it should be common for all datasets to allow data merging.

 ``` r
 my_target <-